isomerpages/govtech-stp/_vtl-sea/VTL (Sea) Checklist for Travel to Singapore.md

 	<p style="font-size:18px; margin-top:0px; margin-bottom:0px; font-weight:900;"><b>The Application Service for Safe Travel Pass is experiencing high volume.
 Please <u>try again later</u> if you are unable to log in.</b> </p>
 	</div>-->

-**This page is meant for users who are already familiar with the relevant SafeTravel lane eligibility criteria and requirements, and wish to apply for entry.**

-<u>If you are unsure which lane to use to enter Singapore and the corresponding entry requirements</u>, please refer to the [Travelling to Singapore](/arriving/overview) page instead, which will guide you on which lane to use.
+This page is only meant for users who are already familiar with the relevant SafeTravel lane eligibility criteria and requirements, and wish to apply for entry. <u>If you are unsure which lane to use to enter Singapore and the corresponding entry requirements</u>, please refer to the <a href="/arriving/overview" target="_blank">Travelling to Singapore</a> page instead, which will guide you on which lane to use.

+<b>Please note that from 21 Feb 2022, 2359h, Long-Term Pass Holders (excluding Work Permit holders) no longer need to apply for entry to Singapore</b>, but are subject to the corresponding requirements of the SafeTravel Lane they are entering under.

+Otherwise, a list of SafeTravel Lanes and their respective application portals can be found below.

 <table>
   <thead>